jancerman/Home/Guidelines for SDK developers.md

 ## Ensuring backward compatibility

 The Delivery API evolves in a way that is backward compatible.
-This means that, as long as you follow a few rules, changes in the Delivery API should not break client applications.
-Even when the API changes, you can ensure that applications using your SDK still work correctly with the current API version.
+This means that, as long as applications follow a few rules, changes in the Delivery API won't break them.

-The following changes to the Delivery API are **NOT** considered breaking changes and you should ignore them in your SDK.
+The following changes to the Delivery API are **NOT** considered breaking changes and you should cope with them in your SDK.

 * Add a new property to JSON objects.
 * Change the order of JSON object properties (with exceptions, see below).